yunwei37/OpenAI-Continuous-Translator/README.md

 - Enter a key name and the corresponding value, and click "Add secret".
 Add a secret name `OPENAI_API_KEY`.

 ## Features

+For the translation result of GPT, please refer to [Is-ChatGPT-A-Good-Translator](https://github.com/wxjiao/Is-ChatGPT-A-Good-Translator).

 - Translation of multiple file formats, including HTML, rst, txt, and Markdown...